rogerz343/rename-google-photos/README.md

 For this script, we'll just use EXIF:DateTimeOriginal and not care about date modified, date created, etc.

-This script will go through every photo and will first compare the "photoTakenTime" field in the .json file to the DateTimeOriginal field in the photo's metadata.
-If the "date taken" exif data is missing, or if the datetimes ("photoTakenTime" and DateTimeOriginal) are not within 12 hours of each other, then we'll consider the "photoTakenTime" to be the "true" datetime.
+This script will go through every file and will do the following:
+If the file is recognized as a photo with exifdata: the script will first compare the "photoTakenTime" field in the .json file to the DateTimeOriginal field in the photo's exif metadata.
+If the DateTimeOriginal exif tag is missing, or if the timestamps (the "photoTakenTime" and DateTimeOriginal) are not within 12 hours of each other, then we'll consider the "photoTakenTime" to be the "true" datetime.
 Otherwise, we'll consider the exif data as the "true" datetime.
 Note that:
 - "photoTakenTime" from the google photos .json document uses UTC with no offset
 - the exif metadata does not have a timezone associated with it, so we'll consider it local time.

-We decided in the end to always output local times (with no associated timezone).
-Since most photos do have exif metadata and since this metadata uses local time ("local" to whenever/wherever the photo was taken), most photos will have accurate filenames.
+The script will always output local times (with no associated timezone).
+Since most photos do have exif metadata and since this metadata uses local time ("local" to whenever/wherever the photo was taken), most photos will have accurate filename timestamps.
 However, if the exif data is missing (in this case, we rely on google photos's datetime), the resulting timestamp might be off by up to a few hours.
 Oh well.

 *Note*: EXIF tags do actually include a timezone offset in case you want to compute the time in UTC, but using that is way too much work for this small